zurada/EJB-Transactions/README.md

 * NEVER − Indicates if business method executes as part of transaction, then an exception will be thrown.

-This project uses REQUIRED, MANDATORY and NOT_SUPPORTED Transaction attibutes.
+This project make use of REQUIRED, MANDATORY and NOT_SUPPORTED Transaction attibutes.